 We keep a record of EIR requests made, and the responses given, for two years after the date of last contact with the requestor, after which time the request is destroyed.

 The EIR allow us to charge in some cases for making information available.
 Please see the Charges link to the right for further information.

-The EIR are enforced by the Information Commissioner’s Office (ICO), further information can be found at their website.
+The EIR are enforced by the Information Commissioner’s Office (ICO), further information can be found on the EIR website.

 For EIR enquiries call 01296 585771.